-The CDBG and HOME grant funds will be used in conjunction with SHIP funding as well as the City's Affordable Housing fund to carry out clearance/demo activities, housing rehabilitation, rental assistance, reconstruction, and new construction activities and to pay a portion of the salaries and related expenses required to properly run the Community Development Services Department.
+The CDBG and HOME grant funds will be used in conjunction with SHIP funding as well as the City's Affordable Housing Fund, CRA Rehabilitation Grans, and Ocala Electric Utility Weatherization Grant to carry out clearance/demo activities, housing rehabilitation, reconstruction, and new construction activities and to pay a portion of the salaries and related expenses required to properly run the Community Development Services Department.
 A primary aim of the department is to use public and private funding to maintain the affordable housing stock, increase viable affordable housing units, provide rental assistance, and support efforts to eliminate homelessness.
-The CDS department actively engages private contractors and developers in accomplishing these aims.
+The CDS Department actively engages private contractors and developers in accomplishing these aims.
 The City also works with Marion County Board of Commissioners to partner in as many ways as possible to make affordable housing and housing of the homeless more viable.
 Cooperation and coordination between the governmental and local agencies help us get the most out of the limited resources that we have.

-If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan
+If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan